-- an advanced systematic and critical understanding of farming systems in relation to their sustainability and their interaction with natural ecosystems and the agricultural economy; - an appropriate knowledge and understanding of the diversity and assessment of land and water resources, including the origin, properties and environmental/ecological relationships of soils; the assessment of hydrological parameters; the interaction of soils and hydrology from the soil profile to the river catchment scale, and the potential behaviour of soils under different land and water management systems. - A3 a critical awareness of contemporary issues of sustainability and environmental change in the context of agricultural development and environmental management - A4 an understanding of the principles, applications and limitations of scientific environmental survey and of appropriate analytical and experimental techniques for analysing components of (agro) ecosystems - A5 an understanding of appropriate quantitative techniques, experimental design and data analysis and of the application of a systems approach to analysing and modelling the environment: - an advanced knowledge and understanding of a range of appropriate optional subjects to suite personal interests and career positioning including: soil and water conservation; land reclamation; GMOs; tropical soils, environments, ecology and land use; tropical animal production; trees, growth, management and environmental impacts; ecosystem management; GIS and remote sensing; ecological survey techniques.
+- A1 an advanced systematic and critical understanding of global ecosystems in relation to their sustainability and their interaction with the agricultural economy; - an appropriate knowledge and understanding of the diversity and assessment of land and water resources, including the origin, properties and environmental/ecological relationships of soils; the assessment of hydrological parameters; the interaction of soils and hydrology from the soil profile to the river catchment scale, and the potential behaviour of soils under different land and water management systems. - A3 a critical awareness of contemporary issues of sustainability and environmental change in the context of agricultural development and environmental management - A4 an understanding of the principles, applications and limitations of scientific environmental survey and of appropriate analytical and experimental techniques for analysing components of (agro) ecosystems - A5 an understanding of appropriate quantitative techniques, experimental design and data analysis; - an advanced knowledge and understanding of a range of appropriate optional subjects to suite personal interests and career positioning including: organic (ecological) farming systems; land reclamation; GMOs; trees (ecology, management and environmental impacts); ecosystem management; GIS and remote sensing; ecological survey techniques.

-A foundation knowledge and understanding of quantitative techniques, data analysis, and environmental systems modelling (A5) underpins the specialist material of the degree programme and is taught via lectures, practical and computer classes, and case studies in specific compulsory modules ACE8022 and ACE8020 in Semester 1.
-Specialist knowledge and understanding of the core material is taught via lectures (A1-A4), practical classes (A2, A4), seminars (A1-A3), case studies (A1-A3) and field classes (A2,A4) in the compulsory modules ACE8021, ACE8027, ACE8028 and ACE8030.
-Compulsory field classes embedded within module ACE8028 and ACE8030 allows students to experience a wide range of generic field techniques employed in professional environmental surveys (A4) for assessing soil conditions/variability, landscape hydrology, vegetation and wildlife ecology.
-The 70-credit MSc research project ACE8094 enables survey, experimental design, systems analysis and/or development and management knowledge to be taught in the context of a location of interest to the student and gives them the opportunity to extend their knowledge and practical application of some of the material covered in A1-A6.
-Optional modules enable students to concentrate on advanced specialist material of individual interest (A6) such as tropical environments (ACE8023), soil and water conservation (ACE8019), tree growth, management and the impacts of trees on the environment (ACE8024), impact of GMOs on food and agricultural production (BIO8016), GIS and remote sensing for environmental and ecological surveys (BIO8014) in an agricultural development context.
+A foundation knowledge and understanding of quantitative techniques and data analysis (A5) underpins the specialist material of the degree programme and is taught via lectures, practical and computer classes in compulsory module ACE8022 in Semester 1.
+Specialist knowledge and understanding of the core material is taught via lectures (A1-A4), practical classes (A2, A4), seminars (A1-A3), case studies (A1-A3) and field classes (A2,A4) in the compulsory modules ACE8021, , ACE8028, ACE8030 and ACE8049.
+Compulsory field classes embedded within module ACE8028 and ACE8030 allow students to experience a wide range of generic field techniques employed in professional environmental surveys (A4) for assessing soil conditions/variability, landscape hydrology, vegetation and wildlife ecology.
+The 70-credit MSc research project ACE8098 enables survey, experimental design, systems analysis and/or development and management knowledge to be taught in the context of a location of interest to the student and gives them the opportunity to extend their knowledge and practical application of some of the material covered in A1-A6.
+Optional modules enable students to concentrate on advanced specialist material of individual interest (A6) such as, ecology and management of trees (ACE8024), impact of GMOs on food and agricultural production (BIO8016), GIS and remote sensing for environmental and ecological surveys (BIO8014) in an agricultural development context.
 The Diploma Dissertation (ACE8097 worth 20 credits) allows Diploma candidates to be taught how to undertake a more in depth and critical analysis of any of topics A1-A6 based on library research or secondary data.

 The understanding of lecture material is encouraged through independent reading (A1-A6) in all modules, assisted by the provision of prioritised reference lists.
-Such learning is reinforced by formative feedback provided by practical exercises (A2, A4, A6) in ACE8022, ACE8028, ACE8020, ACE8030, ACE8023 and ACE8024; seminars (A1-A3, A6) in ACE8027, ACE8019, ACE8023, ACE8024 and BIO8016; case studies (A1-A3, A6) in ACE8028, ACE8021, ACE8019, ACE8023, BIO8014, ACE8049, and ACE8093, or the Diploma Dissertation (ACE8097) for Diploma candidates (A1-A6), with active participation in fieldwork and a major research project (A1-A6) leading to the MSc thesis (ACE8094) for MSc candidates, with some workshops (A6) and independent problem solving exercises (A4-A6) in ACE8022,
+Such learning is reinforced by formative feedback provided by practical exercises (A2, A4, A6) in ACE8022, ACE8028, ACE8030, ACE8060 and ACE8024; seminars (A1-A3, A6) in ACE8049, ACE8049, ACE8049, ACE8049, ACE8093, or the Diploma Dissertation (ACE8097) for Diploma candidates (A1-A6), with active participation in fieldwork and a major research project (A1-A6) leading to the MSc thesis (ACE8098) for MSc candidates, with some workshops (A6) and independent problem solving exercises (A4-A6) in ACE8022, ACE8049 and ACE8030.

-ACE8020 and ACE8030.